AmirPasha25/walmart-chatbot-guardrail-evaluation/README.md

 ## ⚠️ Why This Matters

 Retail chatbots are expected to:
-	•	Operate strictly within the defined business domain
+	•	Operate strictly within the defined business domain.
-	•	Refrain from generating sensitive or political content
+	•	Refrain from generating sensitive or political content.
-	•	Ensure neutrality, safety, and regulatory compliance
+	•	Ensure neutrality, safety, and regulatory compliance.

 Weak intent routing can lead to:
 	•	Improper domain adherence